jock-dalby/typescript-udemy/README.md

     }
 }

-console.log(oldPerson) // oldPerson will be successfully create because it has all the props and method of AgedPerson (and NamedPerson because extended) and the optional property and undefined property do not NEED to be present.
+console.log(oldPerson) // oldPerson will be successfully created because it has all the props and methods of AgedPerson (and NamedPerson because AgedPerson extended that interface) and the optional properties and flexible properties ([propName: string]: string;) do not NEED to be present.
 ```